GSA/search-gov-website/about/updates/roadmap/FY21Q4-roadmap.md

 This roadmap shows what we are working on now, and what we plan to be working after that.
 We’ll update this roadmap quarterly.

-## FY 21, Q2: January &ndash; March 2021
+## FY21, Q4: July - September 2021

 ### Now

 * **Version Upgrades**
-  * We will be upgrading our Elasticsearch and Ruby components to keep them up-to-date and compliant.
+  * We will be upgrading our Rails and MySQL components to keep them up-to-date and compliant.
 * **Search.gov website redesign**
   * We will be launching a new design that aligns with the [US Web Design System](https://designsystem.digital.gov/), in accordance with the [21st Century IDEA](https://digital.gov/resources/21st-century-integrated-digital-experience-act/).
+The new site includes improved navigation and expanded documentation.
 * **Results page redesign**
-  * We are beginning the preparation stage to update our search results page design.
-* **Indexing improvements**
-  * We are improving our indexing workflows on the back-end to support non-standard site structures.
+  * We are completing the removal of the legacy code in preparation for the new design, as well as scoping and planning the redesign effort.
 * **Continuity of Operations Plan Improvements**
   * We are taking steps to bolster our system's resiliance and reliability.
+* **Indexing Workflow Improvements**
+  * We are making some backend improvements to our indexing workflows to better support our customers lacking sitemaps.

 ### Next

-* **Results page redesign**:
+* **Results page redesign**
-  * Begin work to decommision legacy SERP and build out new design.
+  * Continue work on the new design
-* **Development process improvements**:
-  * Streamline our deployment process.
-  * Update our system error diagnostics tooling.
-  * Clean out legacy code components.
+* **Version Upgrades**
+  * Continue work on upgrading Elasticsearch
+* **Indexing Infrastructure Improvements**
+  * Addressing common indexing issues and improving our automated indexing processes

 ### Later

-* **Indexing Improvements for Non-Standard Sites**.
+* **Indexing Improvements for Non-Standard Sites**
-* **Adding Features to Results API**.
-* **Results Page Redesign Rollout**.
+* **Results Page Redesign Rollout**
-* **Security and Privacy Improvements**.
+* **Security and Privacy Improvements**

 If you have questions or comments, please feel free to [reach out](mailto:search@support.digitalgov.gov) to our team.

 ## Previous Roadmaps